MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/includes/importing-mrtk.md

 > [!TIP]
 >Setting the Audio spatializer property is optional but may improve the audio experience in your project.
 If you set it to MS HRTF Spatializer, this spatializer plugin will be used when Unity's AudioSource.spatialize property is enabled.
 To learn more about this topic, you can refer to the  <a href="//windows/mixed-reality/develop/unity/tutorials/unity-spatial-audio-ch1" target="_blank"> Spatial audio tutorials</a>.

-Click on Next and Done button MRTK Project Configurator window to finish the Unity project configuration for Legesy XR.
+Click on Next and Done button MRTK Project Configurator window to finish the Unity project configuration for Legecy XR.

 ### Configure additional project settings